UK offers local councils incentive to accept shale gas drilling

 The central government has already announced measures aimed at encouraging companies to invest in British shale gas.

-Those include a cut in tax payable on any profits from shale gas - a separate tax from business rates - to 30 percent from 62 percent, confirmed by Chancellor George Osborne in December.
+Those include a cut in tax payable on any profits from shale gas - a separate tax from business rates - to 30 percent from 62 percent, confirmed by finance minister George Osborne in December.

 Geological studies show Britain has large scale shale reserves that could reverse a rising dependency on energy imports, but more drilling is needed to see whether the deposits are commercially viable.